-Russell Wilson Under Fire For Mother's Day Tribute To Ciara
+Russell Wilson Under Fire for Mother's Day Tribute to Ciara

 Videos by PopCulture.com

-Wilson posted on Instagram a photo of the two at the 2016 Billboard Music Awards, which she had shared on her own page anout a year ago, writing, “Nothing better than spending time with you.
-You are an amazing mom & I’m so grateful I get to spend the rest of my life with you & raising our kids.
-I love you! #HappyMothersDay Weekend my love. @Ciara.”
+Wilson posted on Instagram a photo of the two at the 2016 Billboard Music Awards, which she had shared on her own page about a year ago, writing, “Nothing better than spending time with you.
+You are an amazing mom [and] I’m so grateful I get to spend the rest of my life with you [and] raising our kids.
+I love you!
+[Happy Mother’ s Day] Weekend my love.”

-Up Next: Jack Osbourne’s New Selfie With Pops Ozzy And Daughter Pearl Warms Our Heart

 Ciara shares a son, Future Zahir Wilburn, with her ex and rapper Future.
 The child will turn 3 next week.